nmaison88/dillyJumpingDino/motion_sensor_project/README.md

   - Check for error messages in the terminal
   - Verify that all required libraries are installed
   - Make sure GPIO pin numbers match your actual connections

+- **GUI Not Appearing**
+  - Make sure you're running in a desktop environment
+  - Verify that python3-tk is installed: `sudo apt install python3-tk`
+  - Check for "No display available" error messages
+  - If using SSH, use X11 forwarding: `ssh -X admin@yumpi`
+  - Try setting the DISPLAY variable: `export DISPLAY=:0`
+  - Run just the GUI test script: `python3 code/run_gui.py`

 ## License